 Polish famous Sportsman

-Robert Lewandowski is a Polish football player who plays for Bayern Munich in Bavaria, Germany.
+Robert Lewandowski is the best Polish football player and the captain of the Polish National Team who plays for Bayern Munich in Bavaria, Germany.
 He has been the top scorer of Poland’s Ekstraklasa since 2010 and he was also named to the UEFA Euro 2012 Team of the Tournament as one of two strikers on Poland’s National team.
 In 2014 FIFA World Cup, he scored four goals from five attempts against Portugal (during group stage), became an all-time leading scorer at the international level with 16 goals from 22 appearances with his country.

 Agnieszka Radwanska – female tennis player with huge success on WTA tour; she has won 23 singles titles including two Grand Slam tournaments and four doubles titles as well as over $23 million career prize money which makes her both the highest-ranked woman ever from Eastern Europe but also the highest ranked Polish athlete.

-Adam Małysz (1977) is one of the most famous polish ski-jumpers who became World Champion three times and twice Olympic medallist.
+Adam Małysz famous ski-jumper who became the World Champion three times and twice Winter Olympic medallist.
 At present he holds second place of all time best skiers with 262 wins – 171 consecutive wins over five seasons from 2005/2006 to 2009/2010 season.
 His personal record was 267 metres (889 feet) during the competition held on December 14th 2008 in Wisła Poland when it beat his previous own record.

-Famous Polish People – Pin it for later
+Famous People from Poland – Pin it for later

 This website uses affiliate links for income and support.